 Many people use topical flea protection on their pet without realizing their home and lawn are also infested with fleas.
 In order to rid your pet of fleas, and keep them from coming back, you also need to treat your home and outdoor environments.
 As a basic rule of thumb, you will need to eradicate all forms of fleas (both immature and adult) on your dog, your home, and all outdoor areas your dog has access to.
 This usually takes several months.

 Choose from several options for long term control:

-Bio Spot® Defense Spot On® should be applied to a small area on the upper part of your pet's back according to the manufacturer's directions.
+Bio Spot® ACTIVE CARE SPOT ON® for Dogs should be applied to a small area on the upper part of your pet's back according to the manufacturer's directions.